rfshelley/Documentation/smartapp-developers-guide/async-http.rst

 .. _async_http_supported_methods:

-Available Methods
+Available methods
 -----------------

 The following methods are available on the ``asynchttp_v1`` object.
-The HTTP request method will match the name of the ``asynchttp_v1`` method - see the reference documentation for more details on each method.
+The HTTP request method will match the name of the ``asynchttp_v1`` method--see the reference documentation for more details on each method.

 ========= ======
 HTTP Verb Method